ADAS Research Study

 What to Expect

 Drive your vehicle as you normally would.
-If you are eligible and choose to participate, a data collection system will be temporarily installed in your vehicle for up to 24 months, depending on location.
-The system has GPS and other sensors that will record your speed and acceleration.
-It will also have cameras that record the forward roadway, the driver’s face, and the vehicle instrument panel.
+If you are eligible and choose to participate, a data collection system will be temporarily installed in your vehicle for 3 to 14 months, depending on location.
+The system has GPS and other sensors that will record driving data, such as speed and acceleration.
+It will also have cameras that record the forward roadway, the driver’s face, and the dashboard.
 The recording system is very unobtrusive - it will not affect your vehicle’s performance.
 In addition, we will mount a sensor on the front of your vehicle near your front license plate.

 What should I know about being in a research study?